rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 The goal of this post is to present a simple example that uses recursion schemes.
 My other goal is to discuss my thoughts about reasons for getting stuck on finding the right solution.
+It will be a bit of a rant.

 **Motivation:**
 Last week I encountered a programming problem that kept defeating me.